Healthy living

 Our UVA test is carried out using a spectrophotometer to check the amount of UVA absorbed by the sun cream.

-The EU recommendation for UVA protection requires sun creams to offer a UVA protection factor that is at least a third of their rated SPF in order, and this is what we test for.
+The EU recommendation for UVA protection requires sun creams to offer a UVA protection factor that is at least a third of their rated SPF, and this is what we test for.

 This means that an SPF30 product should have a UVA protection factor (UVAPF) of 10 or more.

-We ask them to rate factors including the greasiness, any residue left on the skin and tackiness after applying, as well as whether it smells pleasant or not.
+We ask them to rate factors including the greasiness, any residue left on the skin and tackiness after applying, as well as whether or not it smells pleasant.

 Products that score five stars for overall application and pass our UVA and UVB tests are Best Buys.

-Find out more about how we test sun creams, including our sustainability assessments, and check out our suncream application tips, including five quick wins from our sunscreen scientific advisor, Dr Neal Rimmer, in our guide to common sunscreen mistakes.
+Find out more about how we test sun creams, including our sustainability assessments, and check out our sun cream application tips, including five quick wins from our sunscreen scientific adviser, Dr Neal Rimmer, in our guide to common sunscreen mistakes.